SatoryKono/bioactivity_data_acquisition/docs/etl_contract/07-cli-integration.md

 ### `<pipeline-name>`

-Each registered pipeline is available as a subcommand (e.g., `activity`, `assay`).
+Each registered pipeline is available as a subcommand (e.g., `activity_chembl`, `assay_chembl`).
 This is the command used to execute a pipeline run.

 **Usage:**